All Episodes

 Boxer's proposal would block the EPA from using data taken from human testing for the budget year starting October 1st.

-She said, let's Use this time to throw out this rule that they're drafting, which is immoral on its face because it would allow the EPA itself to test pregnant women and fetuses.
+She said, let's use this time to throw out this rule that they're drafting, which is immoral on its face because it would allow the EPA itself to test pregnant women and fetuses.

 And let's go back to the basic rule of science and morality.

-Now, wait just a second, Miss Boxer.
+Now, wait just a second, Ms. Boxer.

 Something about your quote has me confused.